thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

     0:
         image: /images/user-guide/widgets/maps/move-circle-1-pe.png
         title: 'To move a circle, click on it, hold down the mouse button, and drag circle to the new location.'
+    1:
+        image: /images/user-guide/widgets/maps/move-circle-2-pe.png
+        title: 'To move a circle, click on it, hold down the mouse button, and drag circle to the new location.'

 remove-circle:
     0:
         image: /images/user-guide/widgets/maps/remove-circle-1-pe.png
         title: 'To delete a circle, simply click on it, then click the "trash bin" icon in the menu at the bottom of the widget.'

+additional-datasources:
+    0:
+        image: /images/user-guide/widgets/maps/additional-datasources-1-pe.png
+        title: 'Additional datasources are auxiliary data sources that can be used for processing, filtering, or overlaying data on the main entities.
+They are often used in map overlay features or tooltips when additional context or information needs to be provided.'

 map-controls:
     0: